Cambodian Opposition Leaders Say Their Efforts To Return Have Been Thwarted

 Rainsy, who has been living in France for four years, told his supporters Thursday in a Facebook broadcast that he "will find a way to go to Cambodia in a short time in the future to push for change."

 Just a day before, Rainy's No. 2, Mu Sochua, was detained at the Kuala Lumpur International Airport in Malaysia while trying to fly to Cambodia.
 She was released a day later, along with two other opposition activists detained earlier this week.
-Malaysia Human Rights Commissioner Jerald Joseph told The Associated Press that papers were being prepared to allow Mu and the others to stay remain in the country.
+Malaysia Human Rights Commissioner Jerald Joseph told The Associated Press that papers were being prepared to allow Mu and the others to remain in the country.

 In 2017, a year ahead of national elections, Cambodia National Rescue Party leader Kem Sokha was arrested and the party dissolved, accused of conspiring with the U.S. to overthrow the government.
 Cambodian officials have repeatedly warned that any opposition leaders who return face immediate arrest.
 Most of them have convictions or charges pending — many of which have been handed down in absentia.